Negligent Driving First Degree

 Washington created these two distinct offenses several years ago to confront the problem of driver's who exhibited signs of intoxication or impairment yet still had a blood alcohol concentration (BAC) below the legal limit of .08%.
 This means that even if a motorist is driving within the legal BAC limits, they may still face criminal charges similar to driving under the influence (DUI).
 If you, a loved one, or someone you care about has recently been charged with first-degree negligent driving, understanding this law is essential to helping you understand the importance of retaining an experienced Lynnwood DUI lawyer from our firm.

-According to RCW § 46.61.5249, a driver can be charged with negligent driving in the first degree if they:
+According to RCW § 46.61.5249, a driver can be charged with negligent driving 1st degree if they:

 As defined by the statute, operating a motor vehicle negligently refers to a motorist's failure to exercise ordinary care.
 This means that when a driver fails to act in a manner that a reasonably careful person would act, they exhibit signs of negligent driving.
 Additionally, the statute clarifies that exhibiting the effects of alcohol can be determined if the motorist has an odor of liquor on their breath or exhibits signs of intoxication by speech, manner, appearance, behavior, and / or lack of coordination.
 In addition to exhibiting signs of alcohol intoxication, at least one of the following two elements must be present: